willieLjohnson/liwatecblog/_posts/projectsetup.md

 ## TS Config

-Lastly update `tsconfig.json` in root to include the vite config file.
+Lastly, update `tsconfig.json` in root to include the vite config file.

 ```json
 {